In LINQ, the Except method or operator is used to return only the elements from the first collection which are not present in the second collection.

 Rohini

-This is how we can use the LINQ Except method to get elements from the first collection which do not exist in the second collection.
+This is how we can use the LINQ Except method to get elements from the first collection that do not exist in the second collection.